 And healthcare CEOs have taken note, citing the change in consumer behavior toward more digital communication as a top healthcare marketing trend to watch in the near-term.

 Marketing Trends in the Healthcare Industry

-Digital marketing mediums have taken the spotlight in recent years and offer the ability to collect vast amounts of customer data.
-This has led some in the healthcare industry to increase digital marketing spends to 25-50 percent of their advertising budgets, a significant increase from previous spends near or below 10 percent.
+Digital marketing channels have taken the spotlight in recent years and offer the ability to collect vast amounts of customer data.
+This has led some in the healthcare industry to increase digital marketing spend to 25-50 percent of their advertising budgets, a significant increase from previous spend at or below 10 percent.

 This should come as no surprise, as more and more, consumers are interested in engaging online.
 Healthcare marketers are starting to pay attention, with some completely abandoning traditional media in favor of enhanced digital options.

 Why You Shouldn’t Abandon Traditional Marketing for Patient Acquisition